ACO Resources

 Training Requirements

 All ACOs are required to complete 30 education credits (ECs) in their first training year.
 The Massachusetts Animal Fund Animal Control Institute's Core Competencies Training is mandatory for all ACOs and worth 16 ECs.
-Registration links for the 2024 Core Competencies Trainings are below.
+Stay Tuned for the 2025 Core Competencies Trainings announcement.

 Not sure if you need to take the Core Training?
 Read through our frequently asked questions.